A White Siberian Husky may be one of the most visually pleasing dog breeds there is!

 Ideally, this should be split into two 45-minute walks, with lots of mental stimulation in between.

-Try taking your White Husky trekking or running instead, this will be much more to their liking.
+Try taking your White Siberian Husky trekking or running instead, this will be much more to their liking.

-Training A Husky Dog
+Training A Siberian Husky Dog

-Huskies are working dogs and consequently are naturally intelligent and eager to please.
+Siberian Huskies are working dogs and consequently are naturally intelligent and eager to please.

 Because of their working background, the White Siberian Husky is known to have an extremely stubborn streak.

-Never lose your patience and shout.
+Never lose your patience and shout at a White Siberian Husky.

 These clever dogs have long memories and a strong loyalty to their owners so any sign of aggression will lose their trust.

-Instead, try to encourage your White Husky by rewarding the behavior you want to see and ignoring those you don’t.
+Instead, try to encourage your White Siberian Husky by rewarding the behavior you want to see and ignoring those you don’t.

 The two health conditions that primarily affect the Siberian White Husky are epilepsy and eye issues.

-Both are thought to be genetic and so it may be possible to test for the genes in the parents before breeding or purchasing a puppy.
+Both are thought to be genetic and so it may be possible to test for the genes in the parents before breeding or purchasing a Husky puppy.

-Because of their white fur, the White Husky is also prone to deafness.
+Because of their white fur, the White Siberian Husky is also prone to deafness.
 The recessive gene that dictates their white fur caries the gene for deafness too.

-They love the company of their favorite human(s) and enjoy nothing more than a long walk together followed by play and belly rubs.
+Siberian Huskies love the company of their favorite human(s) and enjoy nothing more than a long walk together followed by play and belly rubs.

-They do not do well in environments where they are in small apartments and so giving them space to roam is essential.
+White Huskies do not do well in environments where they are in small apartments and so giving them space to roam is essential.